November 15, 2016 | by Murad Bushnaq

 Mobile responsiveness in layman's terms means your website scales according to the person's mobile device.
 This means items such as your menu, images, font size, text, forms, image galleries, social media, blog, and more.
 When done right, these elements will provide your visitor a stress-free and friendly experience that will keep them coming back.

-Over at Morweb, we've been building websites for nonprofits and for-profits for over a decade.
+Over at Morweb, we've been building websites for businesses and nonprofits for over a decade.
 From our experience, websites fall into 3 groups:

 1) Non-Responsive - Your website is likely 5+ years old and no thought or technology is in place to make your site scale on mobile devices